oritro76/Pytest_Integration_Test_Suite/readme.md

 docker compose up
 ```

-Currently only the 16 smoke tests will run.
-To run all the 70 tests remove `-m smoke` from the docker compose file and run the above commands.
+There are 16 smoke tests and in total 70 tests.
+Currently all the 70 tests will run.
+To run only the smoke tests add `-m smoke` in the command section for the docker compose file and run the above commands.
 To see the reports go to `/tests/reports/` directory.

 ## Additional Testing Techniques
 - Load Testing: Ensure the application can handle a large number of requests and connected devices simultaneously.